brycewray/hugo-site/content/posts/2018/10/web-typography-part-2.md

 In that era, the graphics-as-text approach was a technological necessity for two reasons:

-1. There was no standard way to deliver Web fonts automatically, nor was it always easy to detect which computer platform and which browser were displaying the text; so it was necessary to use only those fonts you could be sure would be on any computer capable of running a Web browser.
+1. There was no standard way to deliver Web “fonts” automatically, nor was it always easy to detect which computer platform and which browser were displaying the text; so it was necessary to use only those “fonts” you could be sure would be on any computer capable of running a Web browser.
 (At least back then, you could assume they _were_ computers, since this was well before Web-capable phones and tablets appeared.)
 So, yes, people saw a lot of Times New Roman, Arial, Tahoma, Verdana, and the like.

-2. If there _had_ been the means to deliver such fonts, the slow Internet connections of that era would’ve made their use unpopular.
-Even today, there can be some delivery issues with Web fonts that require [effective mitigation](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization#optimizing_loading_and_rendering).
+2. If there _had_ been the means to deliver such “fonts,” the slow Internet connections of that era would’ve made their use unpopular.
+Even today, there can be some delivery issues with Web “fonts” that require [effective mitigation](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/webfont-optimization#optimizing_loading_and_rendering).

 .&nbsp;.&nbsp;.&nbsp;And that, conveniently enough, brings me to my next point.